 Samsung spent more than $5 billion on what was one of the biggest product recalls in history, but importantly, the company also worked tirelessly to identify the problem and communicate with its customers.
 The South Korean tech giant even set up what were described as “war rooms” across the globe, places where agencies and in-house teams worked around the clock to monitor social media and traditional press and address concerns in real time.
 This kind of communication is key, enabling the company to alleviate the concerns of its customers and inform them about recalls and replacements.

 Importantly, the company was also quick to move on from the disaster.
 While many companies would have stepped back and slowed the pace of product releases, Samsung ramped things up.
 It didn’t shy away but instead used the brand learnings it’d gathered from the brand image disaster to aggressively market its next range of devices.

 The result was to return consumer trust to where it’d been before the incident, turning the page on the kind of PR nightmare that would sink most brands.

 In short, Samsung provided a case study on how brands should respond in the wake of a social media disaster.
-Our Technology team conducted a self-funded a study that provides key learnings on how to measure and mitigate the damage caused by unflattering social media coverage.
+Our Technology team conducted a self-funded tech market research study that provides key learnings on how to measure and mitigate the damage caused by unflattering social media coverage.

 Click below to read our white paper on how negative press really impacts brands.